What Is an Edge Server and How Does it Work?

 There are also some downsides to using edge servers.
 If you are considering deploying an edge server, you should keep the following disadvantages in mind:

-• Bigger attack surface: While edge servers offer security boosts in some areas, more servers mean more potential entry points into the network.
+• Bigger attack surface: Although edge servers provide security enhancements in certain areas, the increased number of servers also increases the potential entry points into the network.
 Failing to maintain one of the edge servers properly can expose you to data leaks or breaches.
 Also, security risks on a local level (such as inexperienced teams and weak passwords) complicate cybersecurity.

 • Not ideal for risky workloads: Securing data in transit over a network is typically easier than securing data during processing.
 Edge servers are unsuitable for high-risk workloads, sensitive data, or processes with unique compliance requirements.